Quantum gradient descent for linear systems and least squares: Quantum iterative algorithms

-In the case of linear systems and least squares, the updates were of the form $r_{t+1} = (I- \rho A) r_{t}$ for a fixed matrix $A$, and hence we could apply simultaneously $t$ steps of the update in one step and hence have that the running time is $O(\tau C_V)$.
-In the stochastic gradient descent case, we have different matrices $A_{t}$ for each time step which have different eigenbases.
-Therefore, we can only perform the linear updates sequentially, and hence the running time for the stochastic gradient descent is $O(\tau^{2} C_{V})$ as opposed to $O(\tau C_{V})$ for the linear systems and weighted least squares.
+The updates in the classical stochastic gradient descent algorithm are affine, our quantum iterative method can therefore simulate these updates.
+The convergence analysis in equation \eqref{three} is not applicable for stochastic gradient descent, we refer to \cite{BCN16} for the classical convergence analysis.
+The correctness follows as the quantum algorithm follows is able to simulate each step of the classical stochastic gradient algorithm with sufficient precision.

-Here, we provided two applications of our quantum gradient descent method, psd linear systems and stochastic gradient descent for weighted least squares.
-It would be interesting to find generalizations and further applications of the quantum gradient descent algorithm and to develop second order quantum iterative methods.
+In the case of linear systems and least squares, the updates were of the form $r_{t+1} = (I- \rho A) r_{t}$ for a fixed matrix $A$, and hence we could simultaneously apply $t$ steps of the update in one step and hence have running time $C_{U}=O(C_V)$ using Proposition \ref{48}.
+In the stochastic gradient descent case, we have $k$ different matrices $A_{t}$ where $k$ is the number of partitions for the dataset, and these matrices have different eigenbases.
+Therefore, we can only perform the linear updates sequentially, and the cost $C_{U}$ for implementing $U$ is $O(\tau C_{V})$ in this case.
+Claim \ref{aim} therefore implies that the running time for the stochastic gradient descent is $C_{U}=O(\tau^{2} C_{V})$ as opposed to $C_{U}=O(\tau C_{V})$ for the linear systems and weighted least squares.